viperleed/viperleed/doc/content/parameters/theo_energies.rst

-**TODO**: perhaps we should have the default in case EXPBEAMS is there: look at the IV_SHIFT_RANGE to decide how much to 'expand' the THEO_ENERGIES rather than having a fixed 3eV expansion on both sides?
+**TODO**: perhaps we should have the default in case EXPBEAMS is there: look at the IV_SHIFT_RANGE to decide how much to 'expand' the THEO_ENERGIES rather than having a fixed 3 eV expansion on both sides?
 (Should probably be slightly more than IV_SHIFT_RANGE since interpolation is rather bad at the ends. -ms)